obiradaniel/Sparkify-Airflow-Pipeline/README.md

 The data is well structured as a Data Lake with json files.

 This project implements an Airflow managed ETL pipeline to extract data from S3, then load it to Redshift, with data quality checks.
 The pipeline is split into tasks that are managed by Airflow and data is backfilled, by running a day at a time for the required backfilling of one month.

-The whole project is based on Airflow and custom hooks and operators for AWS, RedShift, S3..
+The whole project is based on Airflow and custom hooks and operators for AWS, RedShift (PostgreS), S3.
 ***
 ## Contents:
 1. Data to be used: the data is stored in a S3 Bucket for Udacity